Canop/whalespotter/README.md

 * *esc* to either unselect, or go to parent, or quit
 * *pageUp* and *pageDown* to scroll
 * *F5* to refresh

+Note: reported sizes take blocks into account, so they may be smaller than the nominal size for sparse files (the goal is to find what takes space in your disks).

 Whalespotter is dedicated to one use case: spotting big directories and files.
 If you want also other features like launching, deleting, moving, etc. you may be interested in a less focused tool, [broot](https://github.com/Canop/broot).